huiquanR/Papers-and-Slides/README.md

-# Slide Sharing Site #
+# Projects, Media Outlets, and Slides #

-Here I uploaded some slide files generated from my research projects.
+Here I uploaded some slides/media reports based on my published/forthcoming/ongoing research projects.
 If you are interested in some of the works/files/talks, you can feel free to reach me via email, which should be easy to find.

 Project   | Link       | Notes